mitsuba-renderer/nanogui/README.rst

 .. begin_long_description

-NanoGUI builds on GLFW_ for cross-platform context creation and event handling, GLAD_ to access OpenGL functionality on Windows, Enoki_ for basic vector types, and NanoVG_/MetalNanoVG_ to draw 2D primitives.
+NanoGUI builds on GLFW_ for cross-platform context creation and event handling, GLAD_ to access OpenGL functionality on Windows, and NanoVG_/MetalNanoVG_ to draw 2D primitives.

 Note that the dependency library NanoVG already includes some basic example code to draw good-looking static widgets; what NanoGUI does is to flesh it out into a complete GUI